Streaming/Hosting Video Files – Best Practices

-CITL provides a number of services to instructors for hosting instructional video.
-Video streaming platforms provide the best user experience, as users are not required to download the video to watch it.
+Video streaming platforms such as YouTube or Vimeo also provide a good user experience, as users are not required to download videos to watch them.
 This is particularly helpful for students in remote locations and/or with variable internet connections.

-3rd Party Service Examples:
+3rd Party Solutions

 Benefits